-Build a Query with our SMILEY\COMPANY table and the Smiley Company National Headquarters SPECIAL\NUMBER\NATIONAL\AVERAGE table.
+Build a Query with the SMILEY\COMPANY table and the Smiley Company National Headquarters SPECIAL\NUMBER\NATIONAL\AVERAGE table.

-❖ The Joinless Join is based upon the SPECIAL\NUMBER\NATIONAL\AVERAGE table indirectly relating to our SMILEY\COMPANY table because it contains the average of all the Special\Number columns from each SMILEY\COMPANY table nationwide.
+The Joinless Join is based upon the SPECIAL\NUMBER\NATIONAL\AVERAGE table which indirectly relates to the SMILEY\COMPANY table because it contains the average of all the Special\Number columns from each SMILEY\COMPANY table nationwide.

-The Joinless Join automatically creates a Cartesian Product which places the 1 row and 1 column of the SPECIAL\NUMBER\NATIONAL\AVERAGE table to the right of each of the 20 rows and 4 columns in our SMILEY\COMPANY table.
+The Joinless Join automatically creates a Cartesian Product which places the 1 row and 1 column of the SPECIAL\NUMBER\NATIONAL\AVERAGE table to the right of each of the 20 rows and 4 columns in the SMILEY\COMPANY table.

-Calculate a Special\Number\Percent Computed Column using the Special\Number column from our SMILEY\COMPANY table and the Special\Number\National\Average column from the Cartesian Product results.
+Calculate a Special\Number\Percent Computed Column using the Special\Number column from the SMILEY\COMPANY table and the Special\Number\National\Average column from the Cartesian Product results.

-Here is the final result of our SMILEY\COMPANY table with the Special\Number\Percent column to the right of each of the 20 rows and 4 columns.
+Here is the final result of the SMILEY\COMPANY table with the Special\Number\Percent column to the right of each of the 20 rows and 4 columns.